showyaseen/intelli-builder/README.md

 - **Membership Sites**: Show exclusive content to logged-in members only.
 - **Marketing Campaigns**: Display promotional content to users coming from specific referral sources.
 - **Localization**: Provide region-specific information based on the user's geolocation.

-#### Technical Documentation

-**Key Files and Directories:**

-- **`index.php`**: The main plugin file that initializes the plugin and hooks into WordPress.
-- **`src/blocks/visibilty-settings/index.js`**: Entry point for the visibility settings block, handling the registration and rendering of the block in the Gutenberg editor.
-- **`src/blocks/visibilty-settings/components/`**: React components for various settings and UI elements.
-  - **conditions/**: Subdirectories categorize conditions into user, web-based, and date-time criteria.

 **How It Works:**